daelvn/alfons/docs/teal.md

 # Teal support

 > **WARNING:** Teal support is **experimental** and relies on the Teal Compiler API that is subject to change.
 Use this at your own risk.
 It may be deprecated at any moment.
+To use, install the `tl` rock.

 ## Taskfiles